paninij/paninij/site/src/_man/p3/ch9_master_worker_pattern.md

 the area on an enclosed circle, R  = pi/4.
 We then proceed to randomly generating points within the above mentioned area of the square and count how many of them land in the enclosed circle.
-The ratio of points that land strictly withing the circle to the total number of points is a good approximation of the ratio R. We then multiply the result by 4 to get an estimate on the value of pi.
+The ratio of points that land strictly within the circle to the total number of points is a good approximation of the ratio R. We then multiply the result by 4 to get an estimate on the value of pi.

 ## Architecture and design

 In capsule-oriented programming better design leads to better implicit concurrency, i.e. better designed programs often run faster, so it is valuable to start off with the architecture and design.

 1. Divide the problems into subproblems.
 In our case, the subproblems are:
     a. randomly generate a point and test if it’s in the boundary of the circle
-    b. agreggate the results
+    b. aggregate the results

 2. The Panini programmer specifies a system as a collection of capsules and ordinary object-oriented classes.
 A capsule is an abstraction for